C-terminus: Chemistry

 Each amino acid has a carboxyl group and an amine group.
 Amino acids link to one another to form a chain by a dehydration reaction which joins the amine group of one amino acid to the carboxyl group of the next.
 Thus polypeptide chains have an end with an unbound carboxyl group, the C-terminus, and an end with an unbound amine group, the N-terminus.
 Proteins are naturally synthesized starting from the N-terminus and ending at the C-terminus.

 Function

 C-terminal retention signals

 While the N-terminus of a protein often contains targeting signals, the C-terminus can contain retention signals for protein sorting.
 The most common ER retention signal is the amino acid sequence -KDEL (Lys-Asp-Glu-Leu) or -HDEL (His-Asp-Glu-Leu) at the C-terminus.
 This keeps the protein in the endoplasmic reticulum and prevents it from entering the secretory pathway.

+Peroxisomal targeting signal

+The sequence -SKL (Ser-Lys-Leu) or similar near C-terminus serves as peroxisomal targeting signal 1, directing the protein into peroxisome.